LukeDuttweiler/Website/content/authors/admin/_index.md

 ## About Me

 Luke Duttweiler is a postdoctoral researcher in the Biostatistics department at the Harvard T.H.
 Chan School of Public Health.
-His research interests include Bayesian inference, multivariate analysis, and critical-windows research.
-His work focuses on improving statistical analyses in environmental health and biomedical applications.
+His work focuses on improving statistical analyses in environmental health and biomedical applications by developing applicable and accessible methodology.